Eric Clapton Almost Replaced George Harrison In The Beatles In 1969

 How Many People Were Considered The 'Fifth Beatle'?

 If you are one of those people that follow the epic band’s history, and have knowledge of the band, itself, you may be familiar with the story about the “fifth Beatle.”
-There have been countless stories that focus on the original drummer, Pete Best, as well as stories about some others who shuffled in and out of the group during their early days.
+Some rock historians grant that there is a case to be made for Stuart Sutcliffe, the band's original bassist, or original drummer Pete Best.
+Manager Brian Epstein and producer George Martin have been suggested as worthy of the title, and indeed The Beatles as we know them might not have happened without either of their contributions.
 There was one man, however, who came extremely close to officially being named a Beatle toward the end, replacing a core band member.
 This man was none other than the guitar legend Eric Clapton.

-John Lennon couldn’t make it to that particular session.
-That being the case, it turned out that Eric Clapton never actually recorded with the entire Beatles band.
-The completed sound track has Eric Clapton on lead guitar, Paul McCartney on bass guitar and piano, Ringo Starr on drums, and George Harrison on vocals and guitar; no John Lennon.
+John Lennon couldn’t make it to that particular session, so it turned out that Eric Clapton never actually recorded with the entire Beatles band.
+The completed track has Eric Clapton on lead guitar, Paul McCartney on bass guitar and piano, Ringo Starr on drums, and George Harrison on vocals and guitar; no John Lennon.

 After Harrison’s sudden departure, John Lennon, Ringo Starr, and the film director Michael Lindsay-Hogg discussed all of the possible outcomes of Harrison’s departure.

 Due to all of the upcoming and pre-planned live performances, filming and recordings, John Lennon threw Eric Clapton’s name into the ring.
 Lennon was reported to have said that they should have Eric Clapton stand in Harrison’s place because, “He’s just as good and not such a headache.”
 Ouch!

 The Beatles Seemed, Briefly, To Be Comfortable With The Idea Of Making The Swap